 Frequently Asked Questions

 Heat Exchanger Replacement Safety Notice for Vitodens 200-W, B2HB Series (models 19, 26 and 35) and Vitodens 222-F, B2TB Series (models 19 and 35).

 Why does Viessmann have a recall?

-During our lifecycle testing methods, we have found that the heat exchanger may fail prematurely on a certain production series of Vitodens 200-W, B2HB (models 19, 26 and 35) and Vitodens 222-F, B2TB (models 19 and 35), manufactured between September 1, 2014 and April 13, 2017.
+During our lifecycle testing methods, we have found that the heat exchanger may fail prematurely on a certain production series of Vitodens 200-W, B2HB (models 19, 26 and 35) and Vitodens 222-F, B2TB (models 19 and 35), manufactured between September 1, 2014 and April 25, 2017.

+Am I in danger?
 Is it safe to operate my boiler?

 Will it cost me anything to get my boiler repaired?

-What if I cannot get my boiler repaired right away?
+What if I can not get my boiler repaired right away?